 It’s our goal to build an API toolkit that allows organizations to innovate, move faster, and better differentiate themselves.
 With software transforming the way companies and people interact at an ever-accelerating rate, merging the offline and online worlds has become more important than ever.
 We believe that APIs are the next frontier for businesses; solutions that build systems which redefine business as usual.
 Our tools will abstract the complexities that many companies have spent decades solving and give businesses the ability to innovate faster while spending less.

 The following components are critical pillars of our mission statement:

-We have an opportunity to drive change in the way that developers build enterprise applications, by crafting APIs that digitize the complex workflows that exist in the offline world.
-If we are successful the speed of innovation in the enterprise will drastically speed up.
+By crafting APIs that digitize the complex workflows that exist in the offline world, we have an opportunity to redefine how business gets done.
+If we are successful, the rate of innovation in the enterprise will drastically speed up.
 In fact, the next generation of enterprise applications will launch within five years rather than ten.